wacncontent/CustomizeTool/removeCommentOutput/articles/storsimple/storsimple-modify-device-config.md

 <properties
-   pageTitle="Modify the StorSimple device configuration | Microsoft Azure" description="Describes how to use the StorSimple Manager service to reconfigure a StorSimple device that has already been deployed." services="storsimple" documentationCenter="NA"
+   pageTitle="Modify the StorSimple device configuration | Windows Azure" description="Describes how to use the StorSimple Manager service to reconfigure a StorSimple device that has already been deployed." services="storsimple" documentationCenter="NA"